sveltejs/discord-bot/README.md

 # Documentation

+## Commands

+-   Bookmark

+    -   Message command that lets you save a reference to a message from the server in your DMs.
+Right click any message then go to `Apps` in the context menu to use.

+-   Docs

+    -   `/docs svelte` or `/docs sveltekit`: Quickly search the Svelte or SvelteKit docs and send a link in the chat.
+    -   `/mdn` Same as above but for the MDN web docs.

+-   Github

+    -   `/discussion`, `/issue` or `/pr` search for matching discussions, issues or PRs in some of the `sveltejs/*` repositories and send links to the results in the chat.

+-   Tags: Tags are a way to store and reuse frequent responses so that you don't have to look up and type them out every time.

+    -   `/tag` Sends an existing tag to the chat.
+    -   `/tags create` Create a tag.
+You must have the threadlord role to use it.
+    -   `/tags update` Edit a tag.
+You must be the author of the tag to use it.
+    -   `/tags delete` Delete a tag.
+You must be the author of the tag or have the threadlord role.

+-   Threads: These are commands to manage the autothreads created by the bot.
+They can be used by the person who initiated the thread or by people with the threadlord role.

+    -   `/thread rename`
+    -   `/thread solve` Renames the thread to have a green checkmark at the start and sets the archive duration to 1hr.
+    -   `/thread archive` Archive an active thread without marking it as solved.
+    -   `/thread reopen` Reopen a thread that's been accidentally marked as solved.

+-   Stats: _Currently disabled_ commands which let you see how many cookies‡ a user has and the server leaderboard. internet points for solving threads, not the evil tracking ones
+<small style="margin-inline-start: 4ch;">‡ internet points for solving threads, not the evil tracking ones</small>

+# Stack

 Click on the links below to view the documentation on the different parts of the bot's tech stack:

 -   [TypeScript](https://www.typescriptlang.org/docs/)